-d) The defined benefit asset/(liability) which is recognised as the present value of defined benefit obligation less fair value of plan assets.
+d) The defined benefit asset/(liability) which is recognized as the present value of defined benefit obligation less fair value of plan assets.

-Accounting policies have been applied consistently to all periods presented in these financial statements.
+Accounting policies have been applied consistently to all periods presented in these financial statements (refer note 2.3 (p)).
+Further, previous year figures have been regrouped/re-arranged, wherever necessary.